Haawk666/AutomAl_6000_thesis_version/Docs/source/index.rst

 initially focused specifically around images of precipitates in the Al-Mg-Si-(Cu) 6xxx precipitation sequences.

 The software consists of core methodology and a functional GUI, is written in python with PyQt5 resources for the GUI, and is open-source.
-If you find the software provided by this project useful for your own scientific work, please consider citing our publication [TBA].

 To find out more about the underlying technology and methodology, take a look at the master thesis [TBA] To get started with AutomAl, check out the guides provided on this web-site, linked in the left content-bar.